Bing Maps: Aerial view

 Aerial view overlays satellite imagery onto the map and highlights roads and major landmarks for easy identification amongst the satellite images.
 Since the end of November 2010, OpenStreetMap mappers have been able to use imagery of Bing Aerial as a map background.

 At the end of January 2012, both Bing Aerial and Birds Eye View imagery at military bases in Germany became blurred.
 This was on request of the German government obviously using data from OpenStreetMap.

 Bird's-eye view

-Bird's-eye view displays aerial imagery captured from low-flying aircraft.
-Unlike the top-down aerial view captured by satellite, Bird's-eye images are taken at an oblique 45-degree angle, showing the sides and roofs of buildings giving better depth perception for geography.
-With Bird's Eye views, many details such as signs, advertisements and pedestrians are clearly visible.
-Microsoft has occasionally removed Bird's Eye View from areas where it was previously available.
+Bird's-eye view displayed aerial imagery captured from low-flying aircraft.
+Unlike the top-down aerial view captured by satellite, Bird's-eye images are taken at an oblique 45-degree angle, and showed the sides and roofs of buildings giving better depth perception for geography.
+With Bird's Eye views, many details such as signs, advertisements and pedestrians were clearly visible.
+Microsoft removed this feature from Bing Maps in 2025, along with the Bing Maps street side view and measurement tool.
+An example of how Aerial View looked is visible on this page's header image.